Thitav/zer0day-shop/README.md

-# greymarket
+# Zer0Day Shop

+A shop made for Grey Hack game

 # TODO
-  - Add remove vote
+  - Add log out option
-  - Add remove user
+  - Add log in as guest
-  - Add search and sort
+  - Add more features to the search and sort system
-  - Add BTC username verification
-  - Add styling
-  - Add menu multi-paging
+  - Display rankings at main menu

 # Known issues
-  - Go back to one time operation menus
-  - Purchases with same BTC username
-  - Errors with empty products lists
+  - Errors after account deletion